 46. CLEVER HOLIDAY MONEY

-Never, ever change your money at the airport and it’s best to avoid your tour operator too – they usually have the worst deals around.
+Never, ever change your money at the airport.
+Avoid your tour operator too – they usually have the worst deals around.
 Most high-street outlets no longer charge commission so concentrate on where you can get the best exchange rate.
 For consistently great deals on foreign money go to Travelex.

 47. GO TO RATED PEOPLE

-Make sure you know whether your builder’s kosher before you cough up any money with RatedPeople who offer a free service helping you find recommended tradesmen in your area.
+Make sure you know whether your builder’s kosher before you cough up any money with RatedPeople.
+The site offers a free service helping you find recommended tradesmen in your area.
 Simply sign up, describe the job/trade, then get quotes and choose the one that fits your needs.
 Once they’ve completed the task, you can rate them yourself.

 48. CHEAP BEAUTY TREATMENTS

 Treat yourself to a pampering session without spending a fortune by checking out your local colleges.
-The students will carry out the treatments at heavily discounted prices – they may even do some for free.
+The students will carry out the treatments at heavily discounted prices.
+Sometimes even for free.

 49. PAY LESS FOR HOUSEHOLD GOODS

-Instead of expensive branded products, try buying things second hand on eBay or shopping online in bulk.
+Instead of expensive branded products, try buying things second hand on eBay.
+Or shop online in bulk.
 Use a price comparison site like Kelkoo to make sure you always get the best deal.

 50. SIGN UP FOR NEWSLETTERS TO GET SPECIAL OFFERS

 In exchange for your details, lots of companies will send you special discounts and offers.
-All you’ve got to do is sign up for their newsletters and delete them when they don’t have any special offers.
+All you’ve got to do is sign up for their newsletters.
+You can always delete them when they don’t have any special offers.